Organist & Voice Coach

 Subsequently, Judith has worked as a choral director, voice coach for the BBC and regularly coaches several military bands.
-Judith very much enjoys teaching at Battle Abbey School, MPA and the Creative Dance Company.
+Judith very much enjoys teaching at Bird College, locally, and at the Creative Dance Company.

 Judith first met Travis working on a youth choral course, well over ten years ago.
 They have worked collaboratively together ever since, whilst maintaining their separate careers.
 Working with Travis to create the Battle Abbey Youth, BAY courses has been a joyous journey and they very much look forward to accompanying you too.

-Australian pianist Krystal Tunnicliffe works at the Guildhall School of Music and Drama, is a Britten-Pears Young Artist and a Wigmore Hall Chamber Tots Artist 2017-18.
-With duo partner Siân Dicker, she won the Oxford Lieder Young Artist Platform 2020, and together they will perform at the Oxford Lieder Festival in October.
+Australian pianist Krystal Tunnicliffe enjoys a varied career as a collaborative pianist and music educator.
+She works in both the Senior and Junior departments of the Guildhall School of Music and Drama, and is a Britten-Pears Young Artist, Ryedale Festival Young Artist, and an Oxford Lieder Young Artist.
+With duo partner Siân Dicker, she has performed at the Oxford Lieder Festival, LIFE Victoria Festival (Barcelona), the International Lied Festival (Zeist), and opened St John’s Smith Square’s 2020 Autumn Season.
+They are looking forward to recitals as part of the Aldeburgh Festival, Ryedale Festival, and the Ludlow English Song Weekend.
 In 2019, she won the prize for the best accompanist in the heats at Melbourne National Liederfest, and with Harriet Burns she was a finalist at the Maureen Lehane Awards.